New Whoop Tracker Faces Early Issues

 The defective wristbands are a particular source of annoyance as they are closely linked to the individual goals of users in their everyday lives.
 Supported by subscription models, they are intended to help users achieve sporting goals (Whoop One), extend their lifespan (Whoop Peak) or enable long-term medical monitoring (Whoop Life).
 The Whoop 5.0 MG model is only available as part of the most expensive Life subscription, which costs 399 euros per year.

-The manufacturer is trying to play down the problems and, in a statement to Tech-Issues Today, speaks only of isolated cases.
-Specific details of the defects are not given.
-However, the high number of user complaints points to a larger, possibly systemic problem.
+For the small subset of members who have reported performance issues since launch, we’ve promptly replaced their devices.
+If a replacement takes more than a day to arrive, we ensure the member is not charged for any time without a working device.

+At WHOOP, we are committed to delivering the highest-quality technology and service.
+Our Lifetime Warranty reflects that commitment: we stand behind our WHOOP devices with a Lifetime Warranty, ensuring that if you experience defects or issues, we’ll work with you to resolve them.

-Nevertheless, Whoop is apparently endeavoring to replace the defective devices quickly.
-If a replacement cannot be provided within one day, the manufacturer promises not to charge any fees for the period without use.
+Nevertheless, Whoop promises to replace defective devices quickly.
+If a replacement cannot be provided within one day, the manufacturer won't charge the subscription fees for the period without use.

+May 28th update note: The article was updated with an official statement from Whoop regarding reports about technical issues with Whoop MG devices.